 Simultaneously, there is a strong interest in predictive analytics that can provide all stakeholders (food manufacturers, retailers, and logistic players) with data that will enable sustainable organization and management of supply chains.
 Predictive analytics is possible with the latest technological solutions including a variety of connectivity methods enabling 24/7 alerts, longer-lasting batteries, IoT developments accompanied by cloud solutions, and the rise of the data-driven economy.

 The leading providers of temperature monitoring devices and solutions are Emerson, Sensitech, and Elpro.
-All three are based in the US with a strong leadership of Emerson being a Fortune 500 company.
+All three are based in the US with strong leadership of Emerson being a Fortune 500 company.
 These market leaders offer a range of services that include transit monitoring, real-time solutions, 24/7 alerts, facility temperature management, and others.
 Elpro stands out as one of the key providers for life sciences, biotechnology, and the broadly understood pharma industry.

 For the research, we took into consideration not only the size and presence across regions, but also the technological accuracy, implementation of the latest innovative solutions, and analytics.
 US-based Digi and DeltaTrak, as well as the German Testo, were classified as emerging players.
 However, the list might be extended to other players such as Safecube from Switzerland.